eth-educators/eth-docker-docs/website/docs/Usage/ClientSetup.md

 - 22/tcp - SSH.
 Only open to Internet if this is a remote server (VPS).
 If open to Internet, configure SSH key authentication.

-On Ubuntu, the host firewall `ufw` can be used to allow SSH traffic. docker bypasses ufw and opens additional ports directly via "iptables" for all ports that are public on the host.
+On Ubuntu, the host firewall `ufw` can be used to allow SSH traffic.

+Docker bypasses ufw and opens additional ports directly via "iptables" for all ports that are public on the host, which means that the P2P ports need not be explicitly listed in ufw.

 * Allow SSH in ufw so you can still get to your server, while relying on the default "deny all" rule.
   * `sudo ufw allow OpenSSH` will allow ssh inbound on the default port.
 Use your specific port if you changed